zmn-hamid/Godot-Animated-Container/README.md

     - No full animation acess: when the container changes (e.g. a new node is added or container is resized) everything is reset
     - Can't turn off the animation for a while
-2. Via duplication and syncronization -> ui_sync_children:
+2. Via duplication and synchronization -> ui_sync_children:
     - Is more complex
     - Full access to animations: The only thing that will reset are the properties you define.
-In this project the global_position is syncronized.
+In this project the global_position is synchronized.
-    - Can add more logic and turn off / on the syncronization
+    - Can add more logic and turn off / on the synchronization

 ## Showcase (for both methods)